ibm-cloud-docs/cloud-infrastructure/mysql-db-migration-script-python.md

 {{site.data.keyword.attribute-definition-list}}

-# MySQL database migration using Python
+# MySQL database migration by using Python
 {: #mysql-python}

-The MySQL database migration script allows you to migrate MySQL databases from one server to another.
-This is applicable to any platform:
+You can migrate MySQL databases from one server to another by using the MySQL database migration script.
+This script is applicable to any platform:

 * {{site.data.keyword.cloud}} classic infrastructure to {{site.data.keyword.vpc_short}}
 * On-premises to {{site.data.keyword.vpc_short}}